zhuk48/routesim2/README.md

 ### Running on Murphy:

-For EECS-340, the murphy.wot.eecs.northwestern.edu machine does have Python 3 installed, but you have to run some special commands to access it:
+For CS-340, if you choose to run your code on the old murphy.wot.eecs.northwestern.edu machine then you can run the following commands to use Python 3.5.
+However, a better choice would be using the newer machine moore.wot.eecs.northwestern.edu.

     $ scl enable rh-python35 bash
     $ pip install --user matplotlib networkx